Activities Through Music (1) Music Education Business

 Conveying the joy of playing music to people throughout the world, the Yamaha Group operates a music education business both in and outside Japan as a part of efforts to contribute to the enrichment of society.
 Since opening the Music Class for Pre-school Children in Tokyo in 1954, the Yamaha Group has provided music education to help enrich the growth of children and established and developed the Yamaha Music Education System, a unique education method.
 Yamaha provides courses that meet the needs of each generation.
 These include Yamaha Music Schools mainly for young children, Yamaha's Music Lessons for Adults for both music enthusiasts and individuals interested in learning to play a musical instrument as a hobby, and Yamaha's Wellness Program, which aims to maintain good health and improve fitness in older people in a fun way.

 Operating Structure of Education Business

-The Yamaha Group's music education business is essentially conducted by the Yamaha Music Foundation, which is responsible for developing a curriculum as well as teaching materials, and helps nurture skilled and professional instructors, and Yamaha Corporation, whose activities extend to the actual operation of the schools and the recruitment of students as well as other areas aimed at business development.
+The Yamaha Group's music education business is essentially conducted by the Yamaha Music Foundation, which is responsible for developing a curriculum as well as teaching materials, and basic operations such as nurturing instructors, and Yamaha Music Japan Co., Ltd.*1, whose activities extend to the actual operation of the schools and the recruitment of students as well as other areas aimed at business development.
 Both work to develop educational software, nurture human resources and create new schools while bolstering ties as inseparable aspects of the music school business.
-In addition, Yamaha Corporation contracts 450 dealers nationwide to run the Yamaha Music Schools and educates the staff at each dealer in charge of reception services.
+In addition, Yamaha Music Japan Co., Ltd. contracts 450 dealers nationwide to run the Yamaha Music Schools and educates the staff at each dealer in charge of reception services.

 Yamaha Music School Nurtures Love of Music